 Companies using Truckstops VRS vehicle routing and scheduling software from MapMechanics have a secret weapon to help them combat not just the transit strike, but to give them an edge in their daily operations.

 Truckstops VRS powered by HERE is a routing and scheduling software solution that helps companies plan and implement routes on a daily basis.
-This is especially helpful for companies like a grocery delivery service that make different stops each day, but is also practical for companies running fixed routes.
-Using historic traffic patterns and real-time traffic from HERE, businesses can use Truckstops VRS to plan ahead and create special delivery sequences for days that are affected by a transit strike or re-route a driver as needed in real time.
+This is especially helpful for companies like a grocery delivery service that makes different stops each day but is also practical for companies running fixed routes.
+Using historic traffic patterns and real-time traffic from HERE, businesses can use Truckstops VRS to plan ahead and create special delivery sequences for days that are affected by a transit strike or re-route a driver as needed in real-time.